-On today’s date in 1919, the Québec Bridge (Pont de Québec) opened to rail traffic following nearly two decades of construction.
+On today’s date in 1919, the Québec Bridge (“Pont de Québec” in French) opened to rail traffic after nearly two decades of construction.

-The bridge, which crosses the Saint Lawrence River between Sainte-Foy and Lévis, Que., features the longest cantilevered bridge span in the world with a centre span of 549 metres.
-The record holds to this day; however, it comes at a cost.
-The project, having failed twice, took more than 20 years to complete and resulted in the death of 88 workers.
+The bridge, which crosses the Saint Lawrence River between Sainte-Foy and nearby Lévis, Qué., features the longest cantilevered span in the world with a centre span of 549 metres.
+The record holds to this day; however, it comes at a cost—the project wasn’t completed for more than 20 years, during which time there were two disasters, resulting in 88 deaths.

 Construction continued the following year and was completed in August 1919 at a cost of $25 million.

 Today, the bridge holds three highway lanes, one rail line and a pedestrian walkway.
 It previously carried a streetcar line.

 Since 1993, the bridge has been owned by the Canadian National Railway; however, the federal government is working to acquire the bridge to complete its restoration “in a timely manner,” according to a 2019 report from Infrastructure Canada.